 Learn more about Plastic Surgery.

-Our radiologists provide routine and extensive imaging of the areas affected by brain, skull and spinal cord problems; they play an important role during diagnosis and treatment.
-Some of our neurosurgery patients' brain or spinal cord tumors require radiation as part of treatment.
+Our radiologists provide routine and extensive imaging of areas in the body affected by brain, skull and spinal cord problems.
+This team plays an important role during diagnosis and treatment.
+Some of our neurosurgery patients require radiation of their brain or spinal cord tumors as part of treatment.

 Children’s radiation oncologists work with the University of Washington Department of Radiation Oncology to care for these patients.